Comic

 No hay anuncios

-— It's a mix of both.
-I like to tackle stories that, apparently, don't seem like comics in a traditional sense.
+— It is a mixture of both.
+I like to confront stories that, apparently, don't seem like comics in a traditional sense.
 Comics have evolved in parallel with cinema as an art that tells stories of people doing things.
 Tintin, superheroes, are people doing things.
 Most manga and the French industry are based on the same.
-But literature isn't like that.
-There is literature about people doing things, but mostly about people feeling things and reading the inner world of characters.
-For me, at this moment, I'm not interested in themes about people doing things.
+But literature is not like that.
+There is literature about people doing things, but above all about people feeling things and reading the inner world of the characters.
+At this moment, I am not interested in themes about people doing things.
 I want to talk about the characters' feelings.
-And for that, we must stop using the comic panel like a film camera and look for other narrative resources to explore the inner life of characters.
+And for that, we must stop using the panel as a cinematographic camera and look for other narrative resources to explore the inner life of the characters.

-We discover the protagonist of El viaje stranded in Patagonia, where he has gone to see the End of the World lighthouse that inspired a novel by Jules Verne.
-But you set the story in a not particularly novelistic town, in a gray hotel out of season, and the lighthouse doesn't even appear.
+We discover the protagonist of El viaje stranded in Patagonia, where he has gone to see the Lighthouse at the End of the World that inspired a novel by Jules Verne.
+But you set the story in a not particularly novelistic town, in a grey hotel out of season, and the lighthouse doesn't even appear.
 Why?

-— I wanted the guy to be completely sunk, and for that I needed a place that was nondescript in every sense, without any external stimuli, to force him to connect with his inner world.
-The starting point came to me: a couple of summers ago I went to Argentina and my return flight was cancelled.
+— I wanted the guy to be completely sunk, and for that I needed a place that was bland in every way, without any external stimulus, to force him to come into contact with his inner world.
+The starting point happened to me: a couple of summers ago I went to Argentina and my return flight was canceled.
 And the passengers who couldn't be rebooked on other flights were paid for a few days in a Buenos Aires hotel where a very curious sub-world was created among us.
-But Buenos Aires wasn't a good setting for this story, so I thought of Patagonia, which is a more isolated place, and to do my research I went there for 10 days with my daughters.
-At the travel agency they didn't understand me: "I want a hotel that is isolated, that is nondescript," I told them.
+But Buenos Aires was not a good setting for this story, so I thought of Patagonia, which is a more isolated place, and to document myself I went there for 10 days with my daughters.
+At the travel agency they didn't understand me: "I want a hotel that is isolated, that is bland," I told them.
 And my daughters also didn't understand that, with all the beautiful hotels in El Calafate next to a beautiful lake, we were in one of the outskirts that had nothing special and was far from everything.
 But it's the hotel from the comic book, it's exactly like the drawing.

 Cargando